Alexander de Cadenet: Awakened Artists

 Following his meeting with spiritual teacher Eckhart Tolle in 2016, the artist founded the Awakened Artists group of artists which is an international community of artists whose work explores themes around evolving consciousness.
 In 2017 Awakened Artists co-produced Art Awakens Humanity, a conference at St Stephen Walbrook in the City of London, exploring the relationship between art and spirituality.
 His interviews with various artists and spiritual teachers have been published in Watkins Magazine, including David Lynch, Eckhart Tolle on Art and the Spiritual Dimension and Eckhart Tolle's Photos of Nature and Alex and Allyson Grey.

 Editorial / Curatorial Projects / Poetry

 He has had two books of poetry published, The Muse in 1999 and Afterbirth in 2015.
 Both publications explore his experience of the darker side of the female psyche.

 In 2016, Unicorn Publishing published Alexander de Cadenet a retrospective of the artists work by art-historian Edward Lucie-Smith.

+Personal life

+His grandfather from France, Maxime de Cadenet, was a lieutenant or a film technician in the French Air Force.
+According to The Times, he "claimed that his French ancestors had fought with Charlemagne in the 9th century".